port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/open-api.md

 ## Example

-Here is how the Swagger tab in the Specific Entity Page appears when an OpenAPI spec is provided:
+Here is how the Swagger tab in the specific entity page appears when an OpenAPI spec is provided:

 ![OpenAPI Example](../../../static/img/software-catalog/widgets/openAPI.png)